 The other five kingdoms are mere memories told in epic poems.
 The world is now constantly at war.
 Ferellon’s protection has been its relatively isolated geographic position on the northeast corner of the Septargent Sea.
-In addition, until the rise of Primate Roark, Ferrelär Kings have been basically benevolent with Ansélanity the unofficial state religion..
+In addition, until the rise of Primate Roark, Ferrelär Kings have been basically benevolent with Ansélanity the unofficial state religion.

 Krobashan, the kingdom that separates Ferellon from Pedalumina, is being violently torn by civil war.
 At this point, none but God knows which forces will win out.
 In fact, it is only by the grace of God that neither Ferellon nor Pedalumina is in a position to have imperialistic ambition—for Krobashan is easy pickings.

 This is a loose confederation of clans and chieftains.
 There is much predatory behavior and raiding of each other as well as Aachen.
 The Black Plain, the central mountain ranges, and the two deep fjords tend to protect Ferrelär.
-The northern sea is effectively blocked by the near constant icebergs and the dangerous storms that blow regularly out of the northeast.
+The northern sea is effectively blocked by the near-constant icebergs and the dangerous storms that blow regularly out of the northeast.
 However, there has been increasing pressure to organize a major assault on what they consider the Golden Land, to the west.
 So far, Ferrelär has ignored these threats as beneath their dignity.

 This is a self-ruled, representative government of semiautonomous counties.
-The focus of the entire nation is on technological advance.
+The focus of the entire nation is on technological advances.
 Their main focus is on finding a cost-effective substitute for andross, so they can have Power also.